How Fintech Is Driving the Push for Better Employee Benefits

 1. Recent economic trends have made it harder for employees to maintain healthy personal finance habits.

 Inflation has been a prevailing concern over the past year and the workforce has felt the effects.
-Seventy-two percent of employees surveyed by Mercer agreed with the statement: “High Inflation and market volatility have significantly increased my financial stress.”
-What’s more, 51% of employees reported reducing their discretionary spending due to economic concerns and another 37% had to reduce or tap into savings.
+Seventy-two percent of employees surveyed by Mercer agreed with the following: “High Inflation and market volatility have significantly increased my financial stress.”
+What’s more, 51% of employees reported reducing their discretionary spending due to economic concerns.
+Another 37% had to reduce or tap into savings.

 When asked to rate their top unmet needs, “covering monthly expenses” and “being able to retire” topped the list of employee concerns.
 More than 10% of all employees surveyed had at least some concerns about their financial health.
-Financial stress has long been linked to poor outcomes at work, with stressed employees feeling less productive and less connected to their employers and experiencing higher rates of absenteeism.
+Financial stress has long been linked to poor outcomes at work.
+Stressed employees also feel less productive and experience higher rates of absenteeism.

 2. Economic strain and financial stress threaten overall employee well-being.

-Stress from inflation and similar economic turmoil seeps into aspects of everyday life, and some of the most crippling expenses that the American workforce face are related to healthcare.
-Only about three-fourths of employees feel they can afford needed healthcare without facing financial hardship, including employees making six figures.
+Stress from inflation and similar economic turmoil seeps into aspects of everyday life.
+Some of the most crippling expenses that the American workforce face are related to healthcare.
+Only about three-fourths of employees feel they can afford needed healthcare without facing financial hardship.
+This includes employees making six figures.
 Moreover, for employees in lower income brackets, these numbers drop.
 Only around half feel they can afford needed care.

 Long-term stress takes a physical toll on the body, causing high blood pressure, headaches, insomnia, fatigue, and more.
 These stressed employees may in turn spread discontent in the workplace and negatively impact company culture.
 According to data collected by Gallup, stressed employees are more likely to butt heads with coworkers and superiors alike.